 In the case of England’s Northern Forest, however, the high-speed train project HS2 will, in turn, provide the funding that is desperately needed for the planned reforestation while the train project itself is actually threatening areas of ancient woodlands north of Birmingham.

 So, destroy ancient habitats, and then receive loads of money to create a semi-artificial habitat?
 Makes sense?
-Well, some business-people and teh like need to get from Manchester to London even faster, so fast, they’ll leave themselves behind standing on the platform wondering where the hell they’ve got to.
+Well, some business-people and the like need to get from Manchester to London even faster, so fast, they’ll leave themselves behind standing on the platform wondering where the hell they’ve got to.
 Get the picture?

 - Brexit Wildflower meadows?